ST10255814/prog7314-poe/README.md

 ---

 ### 🆕 New & Updated Features
-- Multilingual Support - RentWise now supports up to 4 languages which includes English, Afrikaans, Zulu and Sutho.
+- Multilingual Support - RentWise now supports up to 4 languages which includes English, Afrikaans, Zulu and Sotho.
 - AI Chatbot for user queries - A built-in assistant that helps users quickly get answers, guidance, and support. **(User defined 4)**
 - Biometric Authentication -  Fast and secure login using biometric login with support for various API device levels. **(User Defined 5)**